Dallas Cowboys vs. New York Giants NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Home and road insights

-- The average total in Cowboys home games this season is 51.5 points, 0.5 fewer than this matchup's over/under (52).

-- The average total in Giants away games this season is 42.0 points, 10.0 fewer than this outing's over/under (52).
+- The average total in Giants away games this season is 42.0 points, 10.0 fewer than this matchup's over/under (52).

 Powered by Data Skrive.